 'Good Money: A currency competition for Handsworth' (2015) Poolman and Rowe.
 Commissioned by Soho House (Birmingham Museums Trust) as part of New Expressions 3

 New Expressions 3 establishes a national approach to collaboration between contemporary artists and museums.
 It explores how partnership working can be structured in the future to provide fresh approaches to collections and engaging visitor experiences across England.
 It builds upon the regional foundations developed by New Expressions 1 and 2 in South West England.

-From spring to summer 2015, up to 20 artists will present specially commissioned work in partnership with 15 museums across the South West, Midlands and North of England.
-Taking museum collections as their starting point, projects will range from long-term interventions to one-off performances.
-The shortest, potentially explosive event will last one day.
+From spring to summer 2015, 18 lead artists presented specially commissioned work in partnership with 15 museums across the South West, Midlands and North of England.
+Taking museum collections as their starting point, projects ranged from long-term interventions to one-off performances.

 - Nine major artist-museum collaborations across the South West, the Midlands and the North of England: six at Arts Council Major Partner Museums and three at National Trust properties

 - Six experimental projects developed by artists and museums new to working together - part of a New Opportunities Awards (NOA) scheme

 - A national programme of events and evaluation to share experiences and build knowledge; helping to create a country-wide network of artists, museums and partners who are ambitious about collaborating.

 New Expressions 3 is a national pathfinder programme delivered with its partners: the network of Arts Council Major Partner Museums, the National Trust and the Contemporary Visual Art Network (CVAN).
 Visual Arts South West is leading the partnership between New Expressions and CVAN for their counterpart organisations; Visual Arts North by North West in the North and East Midlands Visual Arts Network in the Midlands.
 New Expressions' activity and legacy are managed by the New Expressions programme board.